ethnchao/docker-nagios/README.md

   -d ethnchao/nagios
 ~~~~

+## Run with docker-compose

+We recommend that you use docker-compose to run Nagios with MySQL containers, check this [docker-compose.yml][72bb6132] 。

+## Setting advertise address

 In some features, such as using the Adagios - Okconfig - Install Agent, you need to configure the NRDP server address in the remote client.
 The IP + port of the address is also the address of the Nagios server, but when you use the Docker to run the container, Nagios Do not know what their own server address, so when we run the container, passing the server address to it.

 ~~~~shell
 $ docker run --name nagios -p 9001:80 -p 3000:3000 -d ethnchao/nagios --server-url http://172.17.242.190:9001
 ~~~~

+## Store data files in local

 You can choose to mount additional configuration files, plugin, okconfig-example to the container, such as the additional configuration file on /data/conf, plugin on /data/plugin, okconfig-example on /data/example.